 Health Insurance Costs in Retirement

 Some workers are worried about their ability to afford health insurance as they approach retirement, according to a poll by the Institute for Healthcare Policy & Innovation at the University of Michigan.

 According to that poll, 45 percent of people aged 50 to 64 are concerned they won’t be able to afford insurance in retirement, and 68 percent are concerned about federal changes to health insurance.

 The same poll, released in January 2019, found 19 percent of workers aged 50 to 64 saying they stayed in their current job, rather than retiring or changing jobs, to keep their health care coverage.

 Another 8 percent of people in their early 60s were putting off medical procedures until they could receive Medicare at age 65.

 Many misunderstand the limitations of Medicare, the federal health insurance program for people 65 and older.
 Medicare does not cover dental, vision or hearing care.
 And there’s a charge for prescription drug coverage, also known as Medicare Part D.

-Make sure you sign up for Medicare benefits three months before you turn 65.
+If you’re new to Medicare, make sure you sign up for benefits three months before you turn 65.
 This will enable you to start receiving the benefit as soon as you’re eligible.

 If you sign up late, you may have to pay a late enrollment penalty for as long as you are on Medicare.